gabrielroses15/GAI/README.md

 -Have a binary map to be read and run the neurons based on the binary map.

 -Search things that he doesn't know on Google.

--corrigir a reação a várias perguntas em uma